Esgorotg666/ChordDice/replit.md

 # Overview

-This is a **Chord Riff Generator** web application designed to help musicians practice and create musical chord progressions.
+This is a **Freemium Chord Riff Generator** web application that helps musicians practice and create musical chord progressions.
 The app features a 12x11 grid representing 12 musical keys and 11 chord types, with a color-coding system to distinguish major and minor contexts.
-Users can generate single chords or 4-chord progressions using virtual dice rolls, and the app includes a pentatonic scale guide for improvisation practice.
+Users can generate single chords or 4-chord progressions using virtual dice rolls.
+The app includes a comprehensive freemium business model with usage limits, ad-supported extra tokens, subscription upgrades, and a referral program for user acquisition.

 # User Preferences